 Maine Cattle Health Assurance Program is a cooperative effort involving the following:

-- Maine State Veterinarian and the Maine Dept. of Agriculture, Food and Rural Resources
+- Maine State Veterinarian and the Maine Dept. of Agriculture, Conservation and Forestry

 - University of Maine Cooperative Extension Service Dairy and Livestock specialists